 Last year, the first Science Summit brought together STEM leaders from across the state and featured the Secretary of Commerce, and the Lt.
 Governor.
 This year’s Summit will also gather thoughtful and influential leaders.

-the 2014 Summit Will be a statewide event that features a live stream of the proceedings to select regional sites across the state:
+the 2014 Summit was a statewide event that features a live stream of the proceedings to select regional sites across the state:

 - Eastern Region (Williamston)